 - Improves Mental Health

 - Aids in Weight Loss

 - Is a Social Activity

 Golf exercises are beneficial all year round.
 Continuing to perform exercises year-round will help to improve accuracy, distance and endurance.

 A player needs strength, mobility and flexibility to reach their full potential.
 Acquiring a balance between these three things is important for the game.
 Exercises should be performed at least 3 to 5 days a week.

 There are several golf exercises you do at home to improve your golf game.
-Some of these simple exercises:

 - Band Exercises